gikman/game-of-life/README.md

 1. Download the zip folder and unzip it on your computer
 2. Open 'game-of-life-main' folder on vscode
-3. Type the command on terminal -  cd game-of-life-main
+3. Type the command on terminal:  cd game-of-life-main
-4. Type the command on terminal -  npm install
+4. Type the command on terminal:  npm install
-5. Type the command on terminal -  npm start
+5. Type the command on terminal:  npm start

 ### `npm start`